Is the “Netflix of podcasts” moment finally here?

 CastBox CEO Renee Wang says that she plans to announce a premium subscription model this week that will enable podcast studios and individual creators to begin distributing premium content through CastBox’s podcast app.
 With help from CastBox, Wondery–which produces the investigative podcast Dirty John and recently raised $5 million in Series A funding–will begin offering its Wondery+ service this week as an in-app purchase on iOS and Android.
 “We will have some other content partners to announce soon,” Wang says.

-The CastBox premium model looks a lot like Amazon Prime Video’s Channels service and Ellation’s VRV Select, which both allow consumers to subscribe to video channels à la carte.
+The CastBox premium model looks a lot like Amazon Prime Video’s Channels service and Ellation’s VRV, which both allow consumers to subscribe to video channels à la carte.
 Peter Vincer, CastBox’s head of global strategic partnerships, said he’s in discussions with numerous podcast networks and audiobook publishers and expects to announce additional partners in the coming weeks.

 Wondery+ will cost $5 a month and include ad-free versions of podcasts such as Business Wars, American Innovations, and Safe for Work, plus early downloads and bonus material for some shows.
 “Most people listen to Business Wars when new episodes come out on Tuesdays and Thursdays,” Wondery CEO Hernan Lopez says.
 “On Wondery+, you can get the six-episode season all at once when the first episode releases.”
 Business Wars and Tides of History will also be available individually for $2.99 a month.